 Your Choices in how we use your information

 We provide you with choices regarding the personal information you provide to us.

 We may send you e-newsletters or other emails that promote our products and services.
 If you do not wish to have your email address used by us in this way, email firstname.lastname@example.org and let us know.
 If you have received a promotional email from us, you may also use the opt-out link included in the email or send us a return email asking to be omitted from future email distributions.

 We comply with the Self-Regulatory Principles for Online Behavioral Advertising as administered by the Digital Advertising Alliance (DAA).
-You can learn more about interest-based advertising and opting out of targeted advertising from certain providers by visiting the DAA’s consumer choice page.
+You can learn more about interest-based advertising and opting out of targeted advertising from certain providers by visiting the DAA’s consumer choice page at www.aboutads.info/consumers.
 The opt-out process through the DAA relies upon the placement of an opt-out cookie on your device.
+Other providers are members of the Network Advertising Initiative, and you can opt-out of interest-based advertising by those members by visiting http://optout.networkadvertising.org/.
 We do not respond to or honor “do not track” (a/k/a DNT) signals or similar mechanisms transmitted by web browsers.
 For interest-based advertisements delivered through mobile apps, you can install the DAA’s AppChoices app on your device to opt-out of targeted advertising by certain providers and can also select a system level advertising preference feature on your device (such as “Limit Ad Tracking” on Apple devices or “Opt out of Interest-based ads” on Android devices).